-3 Ways to Create A Simple Responsive Logo In CSS
+3 Ways to Create Responsive Logo In CSS (Simple Examples)

-Welcome to a tutorial on how to create a CSS responsive logo.
-So you have just gotten an awesome logo for your website or company and eagerly put it up… Only to notice that it is way too big on a small smartphone screen.
+Welcome to a tutorial on how to create a responsive logo in HTML CSS.
+So you have just gotten an awesome logo and are eager to put it up on your website… Only to notice that it is way too big on a small mobile screen.
 Just how do we “fix” this issue then?

 TABLE OF CONTENTS